Resume Tips

 Key Takeaways:

-- Begin your resume with a clear objective statement.
+- Start your resume with an objective and clear statement.

-- Make sure you tailor your resume to fit each job application.
+- Tailor your resume for each job application.

 - Emphasize transferable skills.